-My name is Kelly Jude Melerine.
-I am a stay at home dad of a teenage boy with autism.
-His name is Cade.
-I quit my job in banking two years ago after going through a very rough phase with him.
-Since then I have become a jack of all trades just to pay the bills.
+My name is Kelly Jude Melerine and I’m a stay at home dad of a teenage boy with autism named Cade.
+I quit my job in banking following an extremely rough phase with him.
+Since then I’ve become a jack of all trades just to pay the bills.
 I juggle many tasks so that I may keep a flexible schedule and continue my daily focus on my son.
-My wife Julee still maintains her job as an office manager.
+My wife Julee maintains her job as an office manager.
 Her job provides additional income for the family as well as medical benefits.
 My son has made tremendous progress with me at home but it’s a constant struggle.
-However, it’s a struggle I will gladly face for him each day.
+However, it’s a struggle that I will gladly face for him each day.

 I decided to set up a blog in hopes of helping others in similar situations.
 A couple weeks ago I made the first step by establishing the blog.
 I just haven’t been very motivated to write anything since then.
 Well it is now 1:26 am and Cade has been spitting non-stop for the past hour and a half.
 In addition to autism Cade suffers from migraines and with his limited verbal abilities he doesn’t quite know how to say how badly he feels.
 I finally got him to take a bath a few minutes ago.
 A warm bath tends to help comfort him.
 I’m just waiting for the pain reliever to kick in so that my buddy gets back to his usual giggly self.